milindchavan12/Angular/README.md

 ## Interface
 Interface is specification identifying a releated set of properties and Methods.
 A Class commits to supporting the specification by implementing the Interface.
 Interfaces are development time only, as they are not supported on ES5

+## Nestable Component
+Any component can be defined as Nestable component, if they have selector defined in Component Decorator.
+Nested Component can receive the input from the Container Component by `Input()` decorator.

 ## Services and Dependency Injection
 Service is the class with focused purpose with featues :
  - independent from any perticular component.